 Compare the following two screenshots to see how the variables can be used.
-The first screen shot shows how a single email conversion can be setup.
-The second screenshot shows how variables can be inserted into the configuration screen to turn a single migration into a batch migration.
+The first screen shot shows the configuration of a single-user email migration.
+The second screenshot shows how variables can be inserted into the configuration screen to turn a single-user migration into a batch migration.